What is a choledochal cyst?

 In infants, choledochal cysts usually lead to obstruction of the bile ducts and retention of bile.
 This leads to jaundice and an enlarged liver.
 If the obstruction is not relieved, permanent damage may occur to the liver - scarring and cirrhosis - with the signs of portal hypertension (obstruction to the flow of blood through the liver) and ascites (fluid accumulation in the abdomen).
 There is an increased risk of cancer in the wall of the cyst.

 In older individuals, choledochal cysts are more likely to cause abdominal pain and intermittent episodes of jaundice and occasionally cholangitis (inflammation within the bile ducts caused by the spread of bacteria from the intestine into the bile ducts).
 Pancreatitis also may occur.
-The cause of these complications may be related to either abnormal flow of bile within the ducts or the presence of gallstones.
+The cause of these complications may be related to either an abnormal flow of bile within the ducts or the presence of gallstones.

-Choledochal Cysts - Treatment Question: What was the treatment for your choledochal cysts?
+What is the treatment for choledochal cysts?